mcneel/developer.rhino3d.com/_guide_topics/grasshopper/hops-component.md

 ### Can Hops use other machines?

-No, at this time Hops functions using the local machine.
+Yes, with a proper configuration Hops can call out to remote computers.
 Files can be stored at any location available to Windows.

 ### Can you nest hops functions within other functions?